The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Introduction

 where $\mathrm{DE}(x \, | \, \lambda)$ represents the double exponential distribution with rate $\lambda$, $\mathrm{EXP}(x \, | \, \lambda)$ represents the exponential distribution with rate $\lambda$, and $\mathcal{S}_p$ is the space of $p \times p$ positive definite matrices.
 The tuning parameter $\lambda$, or rather the hyper-parameter in the language of Bayesian hierarchical models, can be chosen by cross-validation as in a frequentist framework \citep{friedman2008glasso, rothman2008sparse}, or by a fully Bayesian method with an appropriate hyperprior.

-The SCAD penalty by \citet{fan2001scad} was introduced in precision matrix estimation because of its attractive asymptotic properties.
+The smoothly clipped absolute deviation (SCAD) penalty by \citet{fan2001scad} was introduced in precision matrix estimation because of its attractive asymptotic properties.
 The graphical SCAD maximizes the penalized likelihood in Equation~(\ref{eq:1}) where the penalty has the first order derivative:

 with $a>2$ and $\lambda>0$.
 This penalty is linear near the origin and non-decreasing.
 In practice, the tuning parameter $a$ is often fixed while $\lambda$ is chosen by cross validation.
 The graphical SCAD estimate satisfies the oracle property given by \citet{fan2001scad}.
 The SCAD penalty does not have a Bayesian representation, although \citet{polson2012levy} provide an understanding of how priors and penalty functions are related even when some penalty functions lack Bayesian equivalents. \citet{lam2009sparsistency} showed that under certain conditions, both frequentist graphical lasso and graphical SCAD estimates of the precision matrix converge to the true precision matrix under the Frobenius norm.
 However, these theoretical results depend on theoretical choices of tuning parameters, which cannot be implemented in practice.
 The regulatory conditions are also difficult to check in data analysis.